bncloubiere/myportfolio/projects/_posts/2023-12-26-wildfires-france.md

 The data analysis itself and SQL queries raised are referenced in the following [notebook].\
 This includes: SQL queries, data visualisation (Matplotlib, seasborn), geospatial analysis with folium.

 ## Results and Observations

 {% include img-right-box.html path="/myportfolio/assets/wildfire_france/wildfire_image_w800.jpg" alt="test image"
-title="Number of wildfires per year 800"
-description="Based on trendline, the number of wildfires in France has doubled in 2022 compared to 2012" %}
+title="Total number of wildfires" description="According to the data, there was XXX wildfires in France between 2012 and 2022." %}

-{% include img-right-box.html path="/myportfolio/assets/wildfire_france/wildfire_image_w600.jpg" alt="test image"
+{% include img-left-box.html path="/assets/wildfire_france/france_wildfires_yearly_w600.png" alt="annual trend of wildfires"
-title="Number of wildfires per year 600"
-description="Based on trendline, the number of wildfires in France has doubled in 2022 compared to 2012" %}
+title="Number of wildfires in France per year" description="According to the trendline, the number of wildfires has increasd between 2012 and 2022.
+It has doubled on average." %}

-some text to test

-{% include img-left-test.html path="/myportfolio/assets/wildfire_france/wildfire_image_w600.jpg" alt="test 2"
-title="This is the title on right" description="Some more text that will appear to the right of the image number 2." %}
+## Conclusions